Kelly defends Trump’s call to war widow, raps congresswoman

 “That’s not a negative thing,” he said.
 “I don’t believe all presidents call.
 I believe they all write.”

+Kelly was not aware that Trump was going to reveal anything he’d said about the time after his son’s death, according to a person familiar with the private conversations but not authorized to discuss them publicly.

-He revealed that when Trump took office, he urged the president not to make those calls, saying “I said to him, ‘Sir there’s nothing you can do to lighten the burden on these families.'”
+Kelly did say that when Trump took office, he urged the president not to make those family calls, saying “I said to him, `Sir there’s nothing you can do to lighten the burden on these families.”‘

 But when Trump indicated he wanted to do so, Kelly revealed to him what General Joseph Dunford, now chairman of the Joint Chiefs of Staff, told him when Robert Kelly was killed.
 Kelly recalled that Dunford said his son “was doing exactly what he wanted to do when he was killed.
 He knew what he was getting into.
 He knew what the possibilities were because we’re at war.”